All About Golden Orange Pekoe Tea

 But this classification is not all.
 There are many permutations and combinations of tea leaves that have given rise to different grading systems, including TGFOP, GFOP, and GFOP.

-Health Benefits of Orange Pekoe Tea
+Orange Pekoe Tea Health Benefits

 Orange pekoe tea has plenty of health benefits, such as reducing oxidation in the body.
 Studies suggest that black tea (orange pekoe tea is a grade of black tea) is almost as effective with its antioxidant properties as green tea.
 The antioxidants in orange pekoe fight free radicals and keep the body healthy at a cellular level.
 Since the human body is always experiencing free radical damage, orange pekoe tea is beneficial if it’s incorporated into one’s diet.